Do you need a psychological assessment for work, school, the military, medical or surgical purposes?

 - Wanting to rule out other possibilities for your challenges before seeking medication?

-- Needing a psychological evaluation for bariatric surgery or other medical purposes?
+- Needing a psychological evaluation for bariatric surgery or other medical or surgical purposes?

-- Requiring testing for joining the military or entering the Peace Corps?
+- Requiring testing for joining the military, the police force, the airlines, firefighting/paramedics, security services, or entering the Peace Corps?

 - An international student re-entering the curriculum after dropping below courseload?